One-dimensional discrete Hardy and Rellich inequalities on integers: Main Results

 \end{thm}

-\begin{rem} By taking $n^\beta$ as test functions in the inequalities \eqref{2.9} and \eqref{2.10} it can be easily seen that the sharp constants in these inequalities are of the order $O(k^{4m})$ and $O(k^{4m+2})$ respectively.
-Therefore constants obtained in theorem \ref{thm2.8} are asymptotically sharp for large values of $k$. \end{rem}
+\begin{rem} By taking $n^\beta$ as test functions in the inequalities \eqref{2.7} and \eqref{2.8} it can be easily seen that the sharp constants in these inequalities are of the order $O(k^{4m})$ and $O(k^{4m+2})$ respectively.
+Therefore constants obtained in Theorem \ref{thm2.6} are asymptotically sharp as $k \rightarrow \infty$. \end{rem}